 Let's begin by dealing with the latter problem first.
 To do this, we'll use the NPN transistor's bizarro twin brother - called the PNP transistor.
 How can it help us with our temperature dependence problem?
 Well, there's two things about it that we can can exploit here.
-First, while a rising voltage at its base makes it close down, a rising ambient temperature makes it open up - just like its NPN counterpart.
-And second, the relation between open-ness and temperature is approximately identical between the two transistors.
+First, while a rising voltage at its base makes it close down, a rising ambient temperature makes it open up.
+And second, the relation between "open"-ness and temperature is approximately identical between the two transistors.
 With that in mind, let's try and make the PNP transistor work for us.